andrew henderson menu

 What is the Portugal D7 Visa?

-Portugal introduced the D7 Visa in 2007 to offer non-EU/ EEA/ Swiss citizens a chance to live in Portugal with a pathway to Portuguese permanent residence or citizenship.
+Portugal introduced the D7 Visa in 2007 to offer non-EU/ EEA/ Swiss citizens a chance to live in Portugal with a pathway to Portuguese permanent residence and citizenship.

-After two years, the permit can be renewed for another three years.
+The visa is valid for two years and can be extended for another three.
 After five years, you may apply for a permanent residence permit or citizenship.

-It is an excellent option for investors, entrepreneurs, and retirees who want to establish long-term residency in Portugal and work toward citizenship (if they want).
+It’s an excellent option for investors, entrepreneurs and retirees who want to establish long-term residency in Portugal and work toward citizenship.

-Rental income, annuity, pension, share dividends, royalties, etc., are all acceptable sources of passive income an applicant can demonstrate to acquire the D7 visa.
+Rental income, annuity, pension, share dividends, royalties and other passive income streams are all acceptable sources of passive income an applicant can demonstrate to acquire the D7 visa.

 To be eligible for the D7 visa, you must: